Coincident SZ and $\gamma$-ray signals from cluster virial shocks

 An excess of $\sim2.2\sigma$ can be seen in Figure \ref{fig:A2319_significance} in the $2<\tau<2.5$ bin.
 This is the same bin that showed a strong excess in the stacked LAT signal of {\Stack}.
 Note that the mock clusters in the control samples of {\Stack} show no such feature.

 We model the signal using the spherical accretion shock model of {\Stack} and adopting the $\beta$-model parameters of \citet{FukazawaEtAl04}, in order to translate the emitted \gama-ray flux to electron acceleration rate $\xi_e\dot{m}$.
-The inferred shock radius is $\tau_s=2.9^{+0.3}_{-0.4}$, somewhat larger than in the stacked clusters of \Stack, but consistent with the SZ result for this cluster.
+The inferred shock radius is $\tau_s=2.9^{+0.3}_{-0.4}$, somewhat larger than in the stacked clusters of \Stack, but consistent with the SZ result for this cluster (illustrated by the proximity of the vertical lines in Figure \ref{fig:A2319_significance}).

 The inferred acceleration rate is $\xi_e \dot{m}=(0.4\pm0.2)\%$, consistent with previous estimates in other clusters ({\Coma}, {\Stack}, and {\ComaB}).
 The TS-based significance (omitting the innermost, $\tau<0.5$ bin, which is adversely affected by point source masking) is low, $1.2\sigma$, but this is mainly driven by the spectral dependence, which may be contaminated at such low latitudes.
 One may adopt the mean acceleration efficiency inferred from the stacking of LAT clusters, $\xi_e \dot{m}\simeq 0.6\%$, as a prior for the \gama-ray analysis.
-This raises the significance of shock detection to $1.6\sigma$, giving $\tau_s=3.0\pm0.3$.
+This slightly raises the significance of shock detection to $1.6\sigma$, giving $\tau_s=3.0\pm0.3$.

 The overlap between SZ and \gama-ray estimates for the shock radius supports the viability of the \gama-ray signal.
 We may use the SZ result, which tightly constrains the shock radius as $\tau_s=2.82\pm0.05$, as a prior for the \gama-ray analysis.
-This raises the significance of shock detection in LAT \gama-rays to $1.7\sigma$, leaving the acceleration rate estimate $\xi_e \dot{m}=(0.4\pm0.2)\%$ unchanged.
-A joint SZ--\gama-ray analysis yields a combined shock detection at a very high ($>9\sigma$) confidence level, due to the high significance of the SZ signal.
+This slightly raises the significance of shock detection in LAT \gama-rays to $1.7\sigma$, leaving the acceleration rate estimate $\xi_e \dot{m}=(0.4\pm0.2)\%$ unchanged.
+As expected, a joint SZ--\gama-ray analysis yields a combined shock detection at a very high ($>9\sigma$) confidence level, due to the high significance of the SZ signal.

 As a consistency check, we examine a planar leptonic model (as invoked for Coma in \ComaB), in which the shock is assumed to be confined to the plane of the sky.
 As expected, such a planar model does not provide a better fit for A2319.